This entry includes a virtual tour! Take the tour.

 Backstory and Context

-After the 1883 fire that destroyed the old campus (Seminary Square) Dunn Woods became the center of IU’s new campus.
-It was a popular wooded area for local children to explore and a gathering place for 4th of July festivities.
-David Jordan Starr, the university’s president from 1884-1891, believed that preserving the wooded area would be suitable to the institution’s new liberal arts program.
+This has long been a popular wooded area for local children to explore and a gathering place for 4th of July festivities.
+David Jordan Starr, the university’s president from 1884-1891, believed that preserving the wooded area would be suitable for the institution’s new liberal arts program.
 The value placed on this wooded area guided the design for the new campus.
 The Chicago Parks superintendent, Olaf Benson, submitted a proposal for campus design in 1884, and his proposal featured the woods remaining at the forefront of the campus.
 Benson wrote, “Care should be taken not to sacrifice trees of any value.”

 Herman B Wells, Indiana University’s 11th president from 1938-1962, played a pivotal role in preserving the wooded areas around campus.